Perpetrator (film)

-Perpetrator is a 2023 American-French co-production horror film, written and directed by Jennifer Reeder and starring Kiah McKirnan, Alicia Silverstone, Chris Lowell and Melanie Liburd.
+Perpetrator is a 2023 horror film written and directed by Jennifer Reeder.
+It stars Kiah McKirnan, Melanie Liburd, Ireon Roach, Casimere Jollette, Tim Hopper, Josh Bywater, Chris Lowell and Alicia Silverstone.
 The film follows Jonny, an impulsive teenage girl living in a town where young women continue to go missing.

-It is nominated to compete for the Panorama Audience Award at the 73rd Berlin International Film Festival, where it had its world premiere on February 17, 2023.
-The film is also nominated for Best Feature Film Teddy Award.
+It was nominated to compete for the Panorama Audience Award at the 73rd Berlin International Film Festival, where it had its world premiere on February 17, 2023.
+The film was released on the streaming service Shudder on September 1, 2023.